July 17, 1898– Berenice Abbott:

 “Photography can only represent the present.
 Once photographed, the subject becomes part of the past.“

-I have a passion for Photography, whether it is formal portraiture, commercial work, art photography, or just found snapshots.
+I have a passion for Photography, whether it is formal portraiture, ads or commercial work, art photography, or just found snapshots.
 I have a sizable and thought provoking collection of vintage photographs of men being affectionate together which I like to share with readers.

 During the Great Depression, Abbott was hired by the Federal Arts Project (FAP) as a project supervisor for the Changing New York project.
 She took photographs all around the city, but she had assistants to help her both in the field and in the office.
-This arrangement allowed Abbott to devote all of her time to producing, printing, and exhibiting the photographs.
+This arrangement allowed Abbott to devote all of her time to producing, printing, and exhibiting the finished photographs.
 By the time she resigned from FAP in 1939, she had produced 305 photographs that were added to the permanent collection at the Museum Of The City Of New York.

 “I gave Berenice the extra ‘e’ in her name and she gave me Thelma.
 I don’t know who made out better.“

 Man Ray was impressed by how fast Abbott learned her way around the darkroom and photographic techniques.
-He allowed her to use his studio when he wasn’t there to work on her own photographs.
+He allowed her to use his studio when he wasn’t there to work on his own photographs.